transdigiware/blockchain/howto/backup-restore.md

 Users might want to back up their components individually or the network generally for a number of reasons.
 While it's a best practice to back up components before upgrading them to a new Fabric version, network backups can be useful for cases in which a flawed smart contract causes invalid transactions to be written to the ledger.
 While a proper development and testing cycle for a smart contract catches these errors, it might be necessary to reinstate a previous version of the network before the invalid transactions were written.

-The process that is described in this topic covers both scenarios (component backups are a subset of the more general process for backing up the network).
-However, it does not describe how to restore deleted components or environments.
+**Taking snapshots as described in this topic does not protect against the deletion of a component or entire environment by a user**.
+This is because restoring a deleted component or environment requires more information than is stored in a snapshot.
+Also, when a component or environment is deleted, the original volumes (which contain things like certificates) and all snapshot data are deleted.
+{: important}

 ##  Overview
 {: #backup-restore-overview}